craictheplanet/writeups/WPICTF_2020/Linux-200-Sigknock.md

    12 wpictf    0:00 ps -ef
 ```

-No luck with '1' so on to the next value, and repeat this until you have what I guessed would be five value.
+No luck with '1' so on to the next value, and repeat this until you have what I guessed would be five values.

 ```
 ~ $ ps -ef